 Are you able to update old technologies during the life of the contract?
 This is another big gotcha question that many RFPs don’t ask.
 Many companies charge additional fees for swapping out technology, but what company doesn’t do this during a multi-year deal?
 This question is not often addressed in an RFP and can be very costly.

-There are other areas which are important, depending on whether the client makes a pure cost based selection or a value added selection.
-A company motivated to drive ticket volumes down, automate, perform detailed analytics, and make recommendations is more value oriented.
+There are other areas that are important, depending on whether the client makes a pure cost-based selection or a value-added selection.
+A company motivated to drive ticket volumes down, automate, perform detailed analytics, and make recommendations is more value-oriented.
 During an RFP process, how do you determine which vendor is transformational as opposed to a pure cost savings model?
 Some RFPs we see cover parts of it, but critical areas are missing which don’t give the organization a clear picture of different value propositions.
 It is difficult to walk through an RFP and show transformational behavior with the trends we have seen.

 So each organization pondering service RFPs needs to ask the question, “Am I really going to get the vendor I need after going through this time-consuming process?”
 The answer to that is best left up to the organizations to think through and decide.